 Let $\bfomega = (\omega_0, \omega_{-1},\omega_{-2})$ be a twisted differential on some pointed stable automorphism-free curve~$(X,\bfz)$ compatible with the~$\Gamma$ discussed here.
-By plumbing (see \cite[Section~12]{LMS}) we get a family of curves $\calX \to \ol{T}^n_\Gamma$ with an underlying collection of rescaled differentials \bes \omega_{(0)} \= \omega_0\,, \qquad \omega_{(-1)} \= s_{-1} \omega_{-1}\,,\qquad \omega_{(-2)} \= s_{-1}s_{-2} \omega_{-2}\, \ees and the rescaling ensemble~$R$.\footnote{In fact, replacing the initial datum~$\bfomega$ by the universal equisingular deformation inside the appropriate stratum of differentials and taking as new base $\ol{T}^n_\Gamma$ times the base of the equisingular deformation we obtain the universal family.}
+By plumbing (see \cite[Section~12]{LMS}), we get a family of curves $\calX \to \ol{T}^n_\Gamma$ with an underlying collection of rescaled differentials \bes \omega_{(0)} \= \omega_0, \quad \omega_{(-1)} \= s_{-1} \omega_{-1},\quad \omega_{(-2)} \= s_{-1}s_{-2} \omega_{-2}\, \ees and the rescaling ensemble~$R$.\footnote{In fact, replacing the initial datum~$\bfomega$ by the universal equisingular deformation inside the appropriate stratum of differentials and taking as new base $\ol{T}^n_\Gamma$ times the base of the equisingular deformation, we obtain the universal family.}

-To summarize: \emph{near $(X,\bfz,\Gamma,\bfomega)$ as above, $\GMS = \MSgrp$, since there are no GRC; both functors are representable by an algebraic variety; this algebraic variety is singular with a quotient singularity given by the group~$K_\Gamma$.}
+To summarize: \emph{near $(X,\bfz,\Gamma,\bfomega)$ as above, $\GMS = \MSgrp$, since there are no global residue conditions; both functors are representable by an algebraic variety; this algebraic variety is singular with a quotient singularity given by the group~$K_\Gamma$.}

-Finally we remark that as illustrated in~\ref{fig:X_L_pic}, a geometric way to think of the $[\mathbb{P}^1/\mathbb{G}_m]$ subdivision is to modify the definition of level graphs by eliminating all long edges (i.e., edges crossing more than one level passage) and instead inserting semistable rational vertices at each level crossed by a long edge, with the same prong value.
-Then the corresponding twist group, level rotation torus and rescaling ensemble have only their `simple' versions.
-To see this concretely, suppose $uv = f$ is the local model of a node corresponding to a long edge crossing $k$ level passages, where $f^\kappa = s_{i-k}\dots s_{i-1}$ as in \ref{eq:f2sj}.
-Introduce new parameters $u_j, v_j, f_j$ for $i-k\leq j\leq i-1$ satisfying $u_jv_j = f_j$, $f_j^{\kappa} = s_{j}$, $v_ju_{j-1} = 1$, $u_{i-1} = u$ and $v_{i-k} = v$.
-Then $[v_j, u_{j-1}]$ represents the inserted semistable rational vertex at each intermediate level that can subdivide the long edge into $k$ short edges, where the differential on the semistable rational vertex is $u_{j-1}^{\kappa} (du_{j-1}/u_{j-1}) = - v_j^{-\kappa} (dv_j/v_j)$ and the prong remains equal to $\kappa$.
+Finally, we remark that as illustrated in~\ref{fig:X_L_pic}, a geometric way to think of the $[\mathbb{P}^1/\mathbb{G}_m]$ subdivision is to modify the definition of level graphs by eliminating all long edges (\textit{i.e.}~edges crossing more than one level passage), and instead inserting semistable rational vertices at each level crossed by a long edge, with the same number of prongs.
+Then the corresponding twist group, level rotation torus, and rescaling ensemble have only their `simple' versions.
+To see this concretely, suppose $uv = f$ is the local model of a node corresponding to a long edge crossing $k$ level passages, where $f^\kappa = s_{i-k}\cdots s_{i-1}$ as in~\ref{eq:f2sj}.
+Introduce new parameters $u_j, v_j, f_j$ for $i-k\leq j\leq i-1$ satisfying $u_jv_j = f_j$, $f_j^{\kappa} = s_{j}$, $v_ju_{j-1} = 1$, $u_{i-1} = u$, and $v_{i-k} = v$.
+Then $v_j$ and $u_{j-1}$ are coordinates on the inserted semistable rational vertex at each intermediate level~$j$ that can subdivide the long edge into $k$ short edges, where the differential on the semistable rational vertex is $u_{j-1}^{\kappa} (du_{j-1}/u_{j-1}) = - v_j^{-\kappa} (dv_j/v_j)$ and the number of prongs at each node in the inserted semistable rational curves remains equal to $\kappa$.